Mikod Kökényesradnót: Military career

 Two donation letters of King Ladislaus IV of Hungary, issued in June and July 1279, preserved details on Mikod's military service from the earlier decades.
 He participated in Béla IV's royal campaign against the Duchy of Austria in 1250, when the Hungarian monarch made a plundering raid into Austria and Styria in the summer of 1250, in retaliation of a former Austrian incursion into Hungary.
 Mikod fought during the siege of Kirchschlag in Lower Austria; his right leg was broken when the defenders threw a stone at him and his left leg was pierced with a spear before the king's eyes.
 Mikod also participated in the royal campaign in the summer of 1253, when King Béla IV launched a war against Ottokar II in Moravia.
 Béla sent Mikod to besiege and occupy the (now unidentified) castle of "Mynen", which laid along the northern border of Hungary.
-According to the narration, when Mikod and his soldiers, as part of the vanguard army, tried to break into the fort and to set the his own flag inside, Ottokar's defenders severely injured his right hand and rib with a spear.
+According to the narration, when Mikod and his soldiers, as part of the vanguard army, tried to break into the fort and to set his own flag inside, Ottokar's defenders severely injured his right hand and rib with a spear.
 For his loyal service, Mikod was granted the villages Lövő, Szepene and Bánd in Zala County.

 By the early 1260s, both Mikod and Emeric Kökényesradnót were considered important partisans of Duke Stephen, King Béla's eldest son and heir, who administered his provinces in Styria, then Transylvania.
 The close confidential relationship is well indicated by that purchase, when Stephen paid Mikod the hefty sum of 100 silver marks for a single horse in 1269.
 Sometime before 1262, Mikod and Emeric were granted Szentmiklós in Torda County along the river Aranyos (Arieș) near Torda (present-day Turda, Romania) by Béla IV.
 The relationship between Béla IV and Stephen became tense by the beginning of 1261, because the latter accused his father of planning to disinherit him.
 After a brief skirmish, Stephen forced his father to cede all the lands of the Kingdom of Hungary to the east of the Danube to him and adopted the title of junior king in 1262.
 Thereafter, the Kökényesradnót brothers were also oriented in Transylvania, establishing a wealth there and roughly abandoning their inherited possessions in Transdanubia, which laid in senior king Béla's domain.
 Mikod was granted whole Doboka County around 1262, which he governed as perpetual count (or ispán) until 1268.